 Change Your Food Shopping Habits

 Always write a list before you shop and stick to it.
 That way you’ll avoid any impulsive, unnecessary buys.
-You can also create your shopping list online and compare prices between the major supermarkets using websites like mySupermarket.
 Additionally, taking a packed lunch to work can save you loads compared to paying for something that’s ready-prepared.
 For more food-based money saving tips, check out our blog on saving money at lunchtime.